Skip to main content

 • “Extremely fun gameplay loop with very well done animations, and interesting story.”

-• “Story is basic, English translation is broken in parts, but not to the point of being unintelligible.”
+• “Story is basic; the English translation is broken in parts, though still understandable.”

-• “The plot of Nakara is not complex, employing a fairly traditional setting of a demon king versus a hero.”
+• “The plot of Nakara is not complex, using a fairly traditional demon king versus hero setting.”

-• “Hoping it gets a bit more updates since I love the style and the current story is [redacted].”
+• “Hoping it gets more updates, as the current story is disappointing.”

 • replayability